 Live to Fail – a 90-day advanced program designed to transform your body with weights and a box.

-Total Cardio – 4-week program for intermediate.
-Fast paced workouts designed to burn calories and lose fat.
+Total Cardio – a 4-week program for intermediate.
+Fast-paced workouts designed to burn calories and lose fat.

 Move! – 4-week program for beginner/intermediate.
 This is a dance-based program by singer and dancer Keaira LaShae.
 The idea is to burn fat with fun, going through different dance genres.